I told you I was having trouble getting my sister’s computer upgraded to a modern setup.

 Here’s Come,

-Sirrah Jack, ho!
+Sirrah Jack, ho!the

 A good three-voice vocal from Thursday